 1. How do enterprise B2B marketing agencies differ from regular agencies?

 Enterprise B2B marketing agencies are built to handle scale, complexity, and long sales cycles.
-They work across multiple regions, products, and stakeholder groups, and focus on consistency, governance, and alignment rather than short-term campaigns or isolated channels.
+They work across multiple regions, products, and stakeholder groups and focus on consistency, governance, and alignment rather than short-term campaigns or isolated channels.

 2. When should an enterprise team hire a B2B marketing agency?

-Enterprise teams usually bring in agencies when internal execution is there, but impact feels fragmented.
-Common triggers include global expansion, complex product portfolios, misalignment between brand and demand, or the need for external perspective to drive consistency across teams and markets.
+Enterprise teams usually bring in agencies when internal execution is there, but the impact feels fragmented.
+Common triggers include global expansion, complex product portfolios, misalignment between brand and demand, or the need for an external perspective to drive consistency across teams and markets.

-4. How should enterprise teams measure success with a B2B marketing agency?
+3. How should enterprise teams measure success with a B2B marketing agency?

 Success is usually measured through alignment and outcomes rather than volume.
-This includes clearer messaging, stronger buyer relevance, improved visibility during evaluation stages, better sales enablement usage, and steady pipeline influence over time instead of quick spikes in leads.
+This includes clearer messaging, stronger buyer relevance, improved visibility during evaluation stages, better sales enablement usage, and a steady pipeline influence over time instead of quick spikes in leads.

 Recommended Read: Top 12 Content Marketing Agencies for Fortune 500 Companies